abbott567/blog/src/posts/death-of-the-notes-box/post.md

 We need to do the hard work to make it simple.
 As designers, we need to make sure we always challenge the status quo and design for user needs.
 But at the same time, we need to make sure we build trust and rapport with users through regular user research.
 This will allow us to understand user needs and come to the right design decisions together.

 As always, I'm happy to discuss this further.
-Just drop me a tweet.
+Just send me a tweet.